indomit/howoldami/README.md

 # howoldami
-Web app for answer to user's question: "How old am I?"
+Web app for answering to user's question: "How old am I?"

 Application written in javascript.